opendocsg/opendoc-supreme-court-judgements/2019_SGHC_84/report.md

 ### The Vietnam Project

 7       At this juncture, it is necessary to provide further details of the Company in order to better understand EY’s valuation exercise.
 The Company is a holding company and owns 100% of the shares in Agape Vietnam Company Limited (“Agape Vietnam”).
 Agape Vietnam was incorporated for the purpose of investing in a waterfront city project in Vietnam (“the Vietnam Project”).
 Since the Vietnam Project was critical to EY’s valuation exercise, EY appointed CBRE (Vietnam) Co., Ltd (“CBRE”), a property valuer in Vietnam, to assess the market value of the Vietnam Project.
-For the purposes of this dispute, one significant fact is that under Vietnam laws, Agape Vietnam has an obligation to set aside part of the residential land in the Vietnam Project to build social houses.[\[note: 13\]](#Ftn_13)
+For the purposes of this dispute, one significant fact is that under Vietnam laws, Agape Vietnam has an obligation to set aside part of the residential land in the Vietnam Project to build social houses.[^13]

-8       CBRE’s report was duly completed on 14 November 2017 (“the CBRE Report”) and was included in the EY Report.[\[note: 14\]](#Ftn_14) The defendants’ arguments focused on the CBRE Report to allege that EY had departed from its contractual mandate and that the EY Report contained manifest errors.
+8       CBRE’s report was duly completed on 14 November 2017 (“the CBRE Report”) and was included in the EY Report.[^14] The defendants’ arguments focused on the CBRE Report to allege that EY had departed from its contractual mandate and that the EY Report contained manifest errors.

 ### Events subsequent to the EY Report

-9       On 29 March 2018, _after_ EY had completed its valuation, the defendants wrote to EY as they were of the view that EY did not have the benefit of all the relevant documents and information required for the purposes of its valuation (“the Additional Documents”).[\[note: 15\]](#Ftn_15) Therefore, the defendants invited EY to reassess the valuation of the Company’s shares.
+9       On 29 March 2018, _after_ EY had completed its valuation, the defendants wrote to EY as they were of the view that EY did not have the benefit of all the relevant documents and information required for the purposes of its valuation (“the Additional Documents”).[^15] Therefore, the defendants invited EY to reassess the valuation of the Company’s shares.
 I note that this letter was sent four days before the deadline for the defendants to make their first instalment payment to the plaintiffs.

-10     EY maintained the position that it could only take into account the Additional Documents and conduct a reassessment with the approval of both parties.[\[note: 16\]](#Ftn_16) This position was taken by EY as the parties had already agreed with the timetable to provide all relevant information.
+10     EY maintained the position that it could only take into account the Additional Documents and conduct a reassessment with the approval of both parties.[^16] This position was taken by EY as the parties had already agreed with the timetable to provide all relevant information.

-11     The plaintiffs did not consent to a reassessment of the Company’s shares.[\[note: 17\]](#Ftn_17) The plaintiffs highlighted that the defendants had sufficient time to submit the Additional Documents during EY’s valuation exercise.
-In fact, EY had granted the defendants’ repeated requests for extension of time to submit relevant documents and information.[\[note: 18\]](#Ftn_18) EY also conducted an in-person explanation session with Agape Vietnam’s management to explain the information and documents required by EY.[\[note: 19\]](#Ftn_19)
+11     The plaintiffs did not consent to a reassessment of the Company’s shares.[^17] The plaintiffs highlighted that the defendants had sufficient time to submit the Additional Documents during EY’s valuation exercise.
+In fact, EY had granted the defendants’ repeated requests for extension of time to submit relevant documents and information.[^18] EY also conducted an in-person explanation session with Agape Vietnam’s management to explain the information and documents required by EY.[^19]

 12     Pursuant to cl 12.1 of the Settlement Agreement, the parties attended a mediation session on 9 July 2018 in the light of the defendants’ request for reassessment.
 The attempt at mediation was unsuccessful.
 Thereafter, the plaintiffs commenced OS 935/2018 on 1 August 2018.
-In the course of filing their affidavits, the defendants also presented a report prepared by Savills Vietnam Co., Ltd (“Savills”) dated 26 September 2018 (“the Savills Report”).[\[note: 20\]](#Ftn_20) Savills, like CBRE, is a property valuer in Vietnam.
+In the course of filing their affidavits, the defendants also presented a report prepared by Savills Vietnam Co., Ltd (“Savills”) dated 26 September 2018 (“the Savills Report”).[^20] Savills, like CBRE, is a property valuer in Vietnam.
 The defendants relied primarily on the Savills Report to convince the court that EY had departed from its contractual mandate and that the EY Report was marred by manifest errors.
 I shall now elaborate on the parties’ cases.

 ## The parties’ cases